Yes No Share to Facebook

 A Document Served Improperly May Be Deemed Served

-The Rules of the Small Claims Court, O. Reg.
-258/98 are silent, meaning lacking, of a rule addressing the protocol for when an intended recipient receives a document in a manner outside the scope of the Rules.
-Thus, in such instances, it becomes necessary to turn to the Rules of Civil Procedure, R.R.O.
+Due to the absence of a specific rule within the Rules of the Small Claims Court, O. Reg.
+258/98 governing the situation where the intended recipient receives a document in a manner in a manner that is outside the Rules, recourse to the Rules of Civil Procedure, R.R.O.
 1990, Reg.
-194, for guidance.
-The Rules of Civil Procedure include provisions for validating service, enabling a party to the proceedings to bring a Motion to Validate Service.
-The relevant sections from both the Rules of the Small Claims Court and the Rules of Civil Procedure are:
+194, becomes necessary.
+Under the Rules of Civil Procedure, there is a provision for validating service, permitting the initiation of a Motion to Validate Service.
+The pertinent sections in both the Rules of the Small Claims Court and the Rules of Civil Procedure are as follows:

 Matters Not Covered in Rules